qfpl/initial-final/README.md

   _BaseF = id
 ```

+We can use this class and the prisms that we derived to build classy prisms for the pieces of our expressions:

 ```haskell
 _Lit :: HasBaseF tm => Prism' (Term tm a) Int
 _Lit = _Wrapped . _BaseF . _TmLit